 Americans identified healthcare as their top concern according to exit polls from last week’s midterm election.
 These results come as the country faces a growing doctor shortage—which could reach 121,300 by the year 2030.
-If lawmakers in the next Congress hope to alleviate the coming shortfall, they should make it easier for foreign-trained physicians to practice in the United States.
+If lawmakers hope to stop the doctor shortage in America, they should make it easier for foreign doctors to practice in the United States.

 Foreign-trained doctors already fill crucial gaps in the U.S. healthcare system.
 Although they comprise just one-fourth of the U.S. physician workforce, they represent over half of the country’s geriatric specialists.
 With the number of Americans over age 65 expected to increase by 50 percent come 2030, the country will need thousands more eldercare professionals.